 But, he chose to turn those negative feelings into something so much bigger than himself.
 He allowed his trial to teach him humility.

 Embracing the Opportunities

 If you get nothing else from this post, please remember this…we’re all given a choice.
-We can allow the struggles we experience to overwhelm us or we can rise above them better than before.
+We can let our struggles overwhelm us, or we can experience the necessary learning through struggle to rise above it better than before.